scottbert/express-mysql-session/readme.md

 mocha test/integration
 ```
 ## Release History
+ * 2014-04-05 `0.0.10` added in disconnection test, added in more options, kept compatibility with upstream.
  * 2014-03-21 `0.0.9` removed dependencies on underscore and async, linted tests.
  * 2014-03-21 `0.0.8` refactored.
  * 2014-03-20 `0.0.7` Forked repo, added code to deal with DB disconnects.